hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - [AU Base Patient](StructureDefinition-au-patient.html)
 - [AU Base Procedure](StructureDefinition-au-procedure.html)
 - [AU Base ServiceRequest](StructureDefinition-au-servicerequest.html)

-Sex Parameter for Clinical Use provides exchange of a physical sex category to inform clinical care where required.

 When using the [Patient Sex Parameter For Clinical Use](http://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse.html) extension:
 - The `value` sub-element is constrained to be [Sex Parameter for Clinical Use](http://terminology.hl7.org/ValueSet/sex-parameter-for-clinical-use) ([required](http://hl7.org/fhir/R4/terminologies.html#required)).